A nonparametric test of spherical symmetry applicable to high dimensional data: Abstract

 \section{Abstract}

-We develop a test for spherical symmetry of a multivariate distribution $\Pr$ that works even when the dimension of the data $d$ is larger than the sample size $n$.
-We propose a non-negative measure $\zeta(\Pr)$ such that $\zeta(\Pr)=0$ if and only if $\Pr$ is spherically symmetric.
+We develop a test for spherical symmetry of a multivariate distribution $\Pr$ that works well even when the dimension of the data $d$ is larger than the sample size $n$.
+We propose a non-negative measure of spherical asymmetry $\zeta(\Pr)$ such that $\zeta(\Pr)=0$ if and only if $\Pr$ is spherically symmetric.
 We construct a consistent estimator of $\zeta(\Pr)$ using the data augmentation method and investigate its large sample properties.
 The proposed test based on this estimator is calibrated using a novel resampling algorithm.
-Our test controls the Type-I error, and it is consistent against general alternatives.
-We also study its behaviour for a sequence of alternatives $(1-\delta_n) F+\delta_n G$, where $\zeta(G)=0$ but $\zeta(F)>0$, and $\delta_n \in [0,1]$.
+Our test controls the type I error, and it is consistent against general alternatives.
+We also study its behavior for a sequence of alternatives $(1-\delta_n) F+\delta_n G$, where $\zeta(G)=0$ but $\zeta(F)>0$, and $\delta_n \in [0,1]$.
 When $\lim\sup\delta_n<1$, for any $G$, the power of our test converges to unity as $n$ increases.
 However, if $\lim\sup\delta_n=1$, the asymptotic power of our test depends on $\lim n(1-\delta_n)^2$.
 We establish this by proving the minimax rate optimality of our test over a suitable class of alternatives and showing that it is Pitman efficient when $\lim n(1-\delta_n)^2>0$.
-Moreover, our test is provably consistent for high-dimensional data even when $d$ is larger than $n$.
+Moreover, our test is provably consistent for high-dimensional data even when $d$ grows with $n$.
+When the center of symmetry is not specified by the null hypothesis, most of the existing tests often fail to satisfy the level property.
+To take care of this problem, we propose a general recipe for constructing modified tests based on pairwise differences of the observations.
 Our numerical results amply demonstrate the superiority of the proposed test over some state-of-the-art methods.

 \textbf{Keywords:} Consistency; Contiguous alternatives; Data augmentation; Minimax rate optimality; Pitman efficiency; Spherical symmetry.